afkrause/libretracker/README.md

 ## Compiling

-This Eyetracking Software requires only a few dependencies: OpenCV, Eigen and the Fast Light Toolkit (FLK).
+This Eyetracking Software requires only a few dependencies: OpenCV, Labstreaming Layer, Eigen and the Fast Light Toolkit (FLK).
 If you activate OpenCL support, you also need the header-only library https://github.com/boostorg/compute and boost.